AndreasG11/MAE224/Wind-Turbine-Design.md

 -	The 3D printers we are using can be found here
 -	Must choose one of the 4 Cura print defaults
 -	The rotation vector must be aligned with the tunnel velocity. (i.e. turning clockwise when looking down the tunnel)
+-	*Note:* The RPM output that you will measure is the RPM of the motor.
+1 RPM of the motor is equal to 3/4 RPM of the turbine.

 # Tools:
 -	Each turbine must attach to the shaft in the wind tunnel